meta-web/metaweb-script/README.md

 ### Functions

-Functions are type of operand which always return a value and accept arguments.
+Functions are a type of the operand which always return a value and accept arguments.

 Function is written as:

 `<function_name>(<arguments>)`

-- Function name can contains only english letters, numbers and underscores
+- Function name can contain only English letters, numbers and underscores
 - Function name must NOT start with a number
 - Function name must be always followed with round brackets
 - Function arguments are separated using `,`